Oil painting on oval cardboard depicting the church with bell tower in Prestinone in Val Vigezzo

 Description

-Exclusive antique furniture and accessories can be an excellent idea for interior decoration.
-Today, there is a growing number of enthusiasts for high-quality vintage items that possess distinct character and soul.
+Exclusive antique furniture and accessories can be an excellent idea for decorating our interiors.
+Today, there is a growing number of enthusiasts of high-quality vintage items that possess a distinct character and soul.
 This is a nod to history, craftsmanship, and the design of classic and timeless furniture.
 There are many different styles in antique furniture, each with its own distinctive features.

 Many styles characterize antique furniture, but a few are particularly prominent.
 Eclectic furniture refers to the 19th century, marked by the prevailing Biedermeier style.
-Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and the English Victorian style.
+Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis Philippe style, and the English Victorian style.
 By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

 The key aspect of prestigious antique furniture is originality.
-This is ultimately important for buyers, as the market is flooded with counterfeits.
+This is ultimately crucial for buyers, as the market is flooded with counterfeits.
 Luxury Products provides documentation confirming the authenticity of each item, matching its description and photos.
 We also have access to art appraisers, historians, and experts from around the world.

 Attributes / Details